 Charting Basal Body Temperature

-Charting basal body temperature (BBT) is done by measuring your BBT every day of your menstrual cycle at the same time of the day before getting out of bed and documenting your findings to create a chart that shows your temperature over the entire cycle.
+Charting basal body temperature (BBT) is done by measuring your BBT every day at the same time of the day before getting out of bed and documenting your findings.
+You create a chart that shows your temperature over the entire cycle.

 Why would anyone do that?

-Well, many women do it hoping to predict their ovulation in order to get pregnant faster.
+Well, many women do this to predict their ovulation in order to get pregnant faster.

-That doesn't mean that BBT Charting is useless.
-Not at all.
-It is actually a great predictor for being pregnant, rather than predicting ovulation!
+In addition to predicting ovulation, BBT charting can actually also be used for predicting pregnancy very early!
 Very exciting and very addictive.
 I used BBT charting for some 18 months when trying to conceive, and predicted both of my successful pregnancies and one miscarriage with this method before any pregnancy test would detect the conception.

-But why not use it for ovulation prediction?
-Hang on, I'll explain it all below.
+But why not use it as only method for ovulation prediction?
+Hang on, I’ll explain it all below AND you can download your very own printably BBT chart at the bottom of this article too. 🙂

 All About Charting Basal Body Temperature